sierkov/daedalus-turbo/README.md

 - a fast SSD with ~60GB of free space:
   - ~50GB for the compressed blockchain data and search indices.
   - ~10GB for temporary use during indexing.
+- a fast Internet connection (250 Mbps or better) to enjoy the initial synchronization times of 1 hour or less.

 # Test it yourself

+## Command line interface

 ### Prerequisites
-To run this test you need the following software packages installed:
+To test the command line interface, you need the following software packages installed:
 - [Git](https://git-scm.com/) to get a copy of this repository.
 - [Docker](https://www.docker.com/products/docker-desktop/) to launch the software in an isolated environment.